doggy8088/dotnet-new-templates/README.md

 dotnet new web -n web
 dotnet new mvc -n mvc
 dotnet new webapp -n webapp
+dotnet new angular -n angular
-dotnet new aurelia -n aurelia
+dotnet new react -n react
-dotnet new knockout -n knockout dotnet new vue -n vue dotnet new angular -n angular dotnet new react -n react dotnet new reactredux -n reactredux
+dotnet new reactredux -n reactredux